efurness/TECH-BLOG/README.md

 # DESCRIPTION

 This is a complex command line application to make a dashboard tech blog site with usage to post blogs and utilize login and logout abilities.
 This Full-Stack application was designed and built using the MVC (Model View Controller) paradigm, with a server-side API with user authentication, as well as, a Node server connection.
 Sequelize was used to interact with a MYSQL database.
 A JAWS database was added in Heroku.
 The API routes include comment, post, user, home, and dashboard.
-THe views contained the the layout handlebars including dashboard and main, while the views files contained additional handlebars.
+THe views contained the layout handlebars including dashboard and main, while the views additionally contained additional handlebars as pages for the website.

 # INSTALLATION